 In our tests, we found Adobe Premiere Pro to be a powerful video editor packed with industry-standard features and effects - and, of course, complete integration with Creative Cloud apps.

 But it’s got professionalism at its core.
-For a simpler editing experience, Adobe also has Premiere Elements and Premiere Rush, the desktop and mobile video editing app.
+For a simpler editing experience, Adobe also has the beginner-friendly Premiere Elements and Premiere Rush, one of the best video editing apps on mobile.
 We’ve also rounded up the best video editing software for beginners.

 - See how the video editor compares to alternatives in Adobe Premiere Pro vs Apple Final Cut Pro and Adobe Premiere Pro vs Lightworks.